Canine Hip Dysplasia and The Story of Cody

 Cody finally came home after about two weeks in the hospital.

-I do realize that this type of complication does not happen to most dogs that undergo a total
+I do realize that this type of complication does not happen to most dogs that undergo a total hip

-hip replacement, and I am sure that in some ways I have over-reacted and placed blame where
+replacement, and I am sure that in some ways I have over-reacted and placed blame where

 perhaps there should be none.
 The fact remains that it happened and I can't be happy about it.

 Recovery for this type of surgery is difficult and takes a huge commitment from owners.
-The
+The dog

-extra effort put into making sure he did not catch his bandage or leg on anything.) in Cody'
+put into making sure he did not catch his bandage or leg on anything.) in Cody' case, for a full 4

-case, for a full 4 weeks with only potty breaks for exercise.
-In order to take Cody out, he had to
+weeks with only potty breaks for exercise.
+In order to take Cody out, he had to be supported

-long weeks.
 We did a lot of laying together watching TV.
-I did a lot of massaging around his
+I did a lot of massaging around his hip, leg and toes

-hip, leg and toes to help with blood circulation and general comfort as the wrap was quite
+to help with blood circulation and general comfort as the wrap was quite tight and confining.

 When the bandage began to loosen, we cut it off.
 This was the scary part.
 After four weeks of